 We welcome you to a unique festival of meditative music across genres.
 The main venue is the very special Tanum Mediaeval Church in Bærum.
-There are also concerts in Snarøya Church and Jar Church in Bærum and Kulturkirken Jakob in Oslo.
+The opening concert is held in Jar Church in Bærum.

 Although talks and presentations will be in Scandinavian languages, and although the current web site does not present the concerts in depth in English, most parts of the program will be very accessible for non-Norwegians.